johnebri/FoodVendorApp/README.md

 5. Application is started on http://localhost:8080
 6. If port 8080 is already used by another application in your computer, open the application.properties file and change port with 'server.port=8181'

+## Running the application online
+The application is hosted on https://john-foodvendorapp.herokuapp.com/